INTERVIEW AND PICTURES BY MARKO SYRJALA

 Robin Beck: There you go.

-Metal-Rules.com: Now it’s time of the last question, about the future of Robin Beck.
+Metal-Rules.com: Now it’s the time for the last question about the future of Robin Beck.
 What’s going to happen next in your career?

 Robin Beck: I’m making another album now.
 We are collecting, we are writing.
 It may not come out this year, but we started writing it.
-James and I finished writing it sometime over the summer; we hope to get by October.
-Whenever we say that, we never make it.
-So, maybe it will come out again in February who knows or sooner.
-I’m working with my agent for yet another tour, and will see how that goes but everything is in stages now.
-Because now that I have been out here more often the people are asking, instead of us begging now people are asking.
+James and I finished writing it sometime over the summer; we hope to get it by October.
+Whenever we say that we never make it so, maybe it will come out again in February, who knows, or sooner.
+I’m working with my agent for yet another tour and will see how that goes, but everything is in stages now.
+Because now that I have been out here more often, the people are asking, instead of us begging now, people are asking.
 And doing Sweden Rock had to be the icing on the cake.
 If people don’t get it from me doing Sweden Rock, they’ll never get it.
 So, I’m looking forward to doing a lot more.

 Robin Beck: I had a great time.
-This is the best sound, best people; audience is so great wherever they go.
-And they come in to see you and they are there for you, they are the best audience as you beat them, no matter if there is 50 people or 50,000 people.
-If they love you the love comes through, and I want to do a lot more of it and I want to add more songs from the past.
-Because a lot of people are asking for songs on HUMAN INSTINCT and CAN’T GET OFF, just little jams that are hidden in every album.
-And it’s hard to do that without doing a two hour show, but I can do into two hours show.
+This is the best sound, best people; the audience is so great wherever they go.
+And they come in to see you, and they are there for you, they are the best audience as you beat them, no matter if there are 50 people or 50,000 people.
+If they love you, the love comes through, and I want to do a lot more of it, and I want to add more songs from the past.
+Because many people are asking for songs on HUMAN INSTINCT and CAN’T GET OFF, just little jams that are hidden in every album, and it’s hard to do that without doing a two-hour show, but I can do into two hours show.